bullintheserver/linuxstudysessions/topic2.md

         - Has attributes
 - `mkdir`
     - Creates directories
-    - Add `-p` or `--parents` option to create subdirectories simultaniously
+    - Add `-p` or `--parents` option to create subdirectories simultaneously
 - `find`
     - Used to search for files and directories
     - Without options, returns listing of all files, directories, sub-dirs. of current directory